Princess Alice, Countess of Athlone: Later life and death

 At the end of the Second World War, the American Military Government in Bavaria, under the command of General George S. Patton, arrested and imprisoned Alice's brother, Charles Edward, Duke of Saxe-Coburg and Gotha (who served as a member of the Reichstag from 1937 to 1945), because of his actions as a Nazi supporter during the war.
 Alice, learning of her brother's incarceration, came to Germany with her husband to plead with his American captors for his release.
 They would not yield, and in 1946 he was sentenced by a de-nazification court, heavily fined and almost bankrupted.

 The Earl of Athlone died in 1957 at Kensington Palace in London.
-Princess Alice lived there until her death, dying in her sleep on 3 January 1981, aged 97 years and 313 days.
-As of 2025, she remains the longest-living princess of the blood royal and is fourth on the list of longest-living members of the British royal family, just ahead of Queen Elizabeth II and surpassed only by the Queen's aunt, mother and husband, all of whom married into the royal family.
+Alice lived there until her death, dying in her sleep on 3 January 1981, aged 97 years and 313 days.
+As of 2026 she remains the longest-living princess of the blood royal and is fourth on the list of longest-living members of the British royal family, just ahead of Queen Elizabeth II and surpassed only by the Queen's aunt, mother and husband, all of whom married into the royal family.

 Her funeral in St George's Chapel at Windsor Castle was attended by all members of the royal family.
 She is buried alongside her husband and son in the Royal Burial Ground, Frogmore, directly behind the Royal Mausoleum containing the remains of her grandparents, Queen Victoria and Prince Albert.
 Her son, daughter and son-in-law are also buried close by.

 At the time of her death she was great-aunt to the King of Sweden and the Queen of the United Kingdom.
-She lived through six reigns: those of Victoria (grandmother), Edward VII (uncle), George V (brother-in-law and cousin), Edward VIII as well as George VI (nephews) and Elizabeth II (grandniece).
+She lived through six reigns: those of Victoria (grandmother), Edward VII (uncle), George V (brother-in-law and cousin), Edward VIII as well as George VI (nephews) and Elizabeth II (great niece).

 Her will was sealed in London after her death in 1981.
 Her estate was valued at £182,185 (or £567,100 in 2022 when adjusted for inflation).